Rounge-lab/CRISPR_interactions/README.md

+# CRISPR_interactions

-This is the collection of scripts used for the "CRISPR-Cas immune repertoires as an ecological record of bacterial interactions with mobile genetic elements in the human gut" by Avershina et al, 2026 [preprint](https://www.biorxiv.org)
+This is the collection of scripts used for the **"CRISPR-Cas immune repertoires as an ecological record of bacterial interactions with mobile genetic elements in the human gut"** by Avershina et al, 2026 [preprint](https://www.biorxiv.org)

 ---